tomtom-forks/XCMetrics/docs/How to Deploy Backend.md

 - **`XCMETRICS_START_JOBS_SAME_INSTANCE`** Should be set to `"0"`.
 This will instruct the backend to not start the ProcessMetricsJob in the same instance than the Endpoints.

 In this configuation, the Controller needs to store the logs in the Cloud, not in disk.
 So the Jobs can download them from there.
-XCMetrics supports two Cloud Storage Systems: **Azure Blob Storage**, **Amazon S3** and **Google Cloud Storage**
+XCMetrics supports three Cloud Storage Systems: **Azure Blob Storage**, **Amazon S3** and **Google Cloud Storage**

 ### Azure Blob Storage